 Jennifer provides financial and administrative support to the TWFA Rwanda’s office, assisting in its day to day operations.
 She is the contact for in-country logistical support and assists in contracting and mobilization processes for staff and consultants.

 John serves as the Chief Executive Officer for EATI, bringing with him decades of commercial tea experience in East Africa.
 The company holds majority stake in Mulindi and Shagasha tea factories, where John oversees all operations including the senior field and factory management teams of both businesses.

-Patrick has served in a senior capacity in finance in the tea sector for several years.
+Patrick has worked in a senior finance capacity in the tea sector for several years.
 As CFO, Patrick is responsible for all financial matters related to Mulindi and Shagasha tea factories.
 This includes overseeing finance staff, ensuring statutory compliance, and preparing management accounts, budgets and audit files.
 Patrick also serves as Company Secretary for Mulindi and Shagasha.

-Etienne has expertise in tea and coffee growing in East Africa, and also possesses a background with certification and sustainability matters.
+Etienne has expertise in tea and coffee growing in East Africa, as well as having a background with certification and sustainability matters.
 He currently serves as overall Operations Director for the Kibeho/Munini greenfield development in South Eastern Rwanda.

 Nishan directs the Rugabano Outgrowers Services Company, which is the second greenfield development initiated in Rwanda.
 He has extensive field service management and tea planting experience through his work in Sri Lanka, South Africa and the Seychelles.
 He has been in the tea industry in Rwanda since 2009.

 Meet the Team